-A tale of two cities: New and Old, Delhi is a destination of extremes.
-The capital of India, it is home to some 19 million people, India’s parliament, and some of its most powerful and poorest inhabitants.
+A tale of two cities – New and Old – Delhi is a destination of extremes.
+The capital of India is home to some 19 million people, India’s parliament, and some of its most powerful and poorest inhabitants.
 A divisive city, most visitors to Delhi either love or hate it; but in a city of this size, there has got to be something for everyone.
-With an expansive urban sprawl, few know that Delhi is one of the greenest capital cities in the world.
-Joined up like a patchwork of parks and public gardens.
-From bustling bazaars, to its rich cuisines, some of the finest examples of Mughal architecture, and famed Islamic, Hindu, Sikh, Jain, Buddhist and Christian religious sites: something for everyone.
-With so much to explore, why not spend more than just a day in its beautiful chaos.
+With an expansive urban sprawl, few know that Delhi is actually one of the greenest capital cities in the world, joined up like a patchwork of parks and public gardens.
+From bustling bazaars to its rich cuisines, some of the finest examples of Mughal architecture, and famed Islamic, Hindu, Sikh, Jain, Buddhist and Christian religious sites: there is something for everyone here.
+With so much to explore, why not spend more than just a day in Delhi’s beautiful chaos?

 What’s the best time to visit Delhi?

 The weather in Delhi is a capricious creature.
-Disarmingly cold of a winter’s eve, breezy and balmy in spring, torrential during monsoon and scorching in the summer.
+Disarmingly cold winter eves, breezy and balmy spring, torrential monsoons and scorching heat in the summer.
 Visit during October and November and February and March for the best weather.
-The days leading up to Diwali, normally towards the end of October is always a fun time when the entire city feel very festive and during Holi celebrations in March.
-Wonderful ways to experience the city come alive.
+The days leading up to Diwali, normally towards the end of October, is always a fun time when the entire city feels very festive, and the same goes for Holi celebrations in March.
+These are wonderful ways to experience the city come alive.

 One day in Delhi itinerary

-This itinerary includes a fare amount of walking, so comfy shoes are advised, as well as plenty of tuk-tuk and taxi rides.
+This itinerary includes a fair amount of walking, so comfy shoes are advised, as well as plenty of tuk-tuk and taxi rides.
 Spare change will come in handy!
-As always in Delhi, make sure to carry plenty of drinking water and a packet of wet wipes never go amiss.
+As always in Delhi, make sure to carry plenty of drinking water and a packet of wet wipes will never go amiss.
 Follow this guide and make the most of your trip even if you’re short on time.
 These are the top sights and things to do during your one day in Delhi.

 Start your morning at Chandni Chowk

 Begin you morning in the heart of the beast, Chandni Chowk.
-Delhi’s largest and busiest market it is not for the faint hearted and best visited in the morning before it gets really crowded.
+Delhi’s largest and busiest market is not for the faint-hearted and is best visited in the morning before it gets really crowded.
 Travel by metro is advised so as to beat the traffic!

 Begin at Kinari Bazaar, a maze of tightly knit ‘gullies’ dedicated to all things weddings: from lace borders to sequins; and wedding invites and favours.
 A kaleidoscope of colour and a visual feast even if you don’t buy a thing.
 Though you almost certainly will.

 From here find your way to Khari Baoli, Asia’s largest spice market (you’ll smell it before you see it).
-Its exotic aromas will wet any appetite so next stop scout out the Old Famous Jalebi walla – a classic Indian sweet and hot sticky pure sugar hit.
+Its exotic aromas will wet any appetite, so for the next stop scout out the Old Famous Jalebi walla – a classic Indian sweet and hot sticky pure sugar hit.

 Learn about the Mughal history of Old Delhi